Medical Devices

 Class | Example | Notified Body Involvement |

-Class I – Low risk medical devices | Spectacles, sports tape | None |
+MDR Class I – Low risk medical devices | Spectacles, sports tape | None |

-Class Is – Sterile low risk medical devices | Sterile single-use syringes | Focuses on aspects related to establishing, securing, and maintaining sterile conditions |
+MDR Class Is – Sterile low risk medical devices | Sterile single-use syringes | Focuses on aspects related to establishing, securing, and maintaining sterile conditions |

-Class Im – Low risk medical devices for measuring | Clinical thermometers, droppers, non-evasive blood pressure measuring device | Ensures compliance with metrological requirement |
+MDR Class Im – Low risk medical devices for measuring | Clinical thermometers, droppers, non-evasive blood pressure measuring device | Ensures compliance with metrological requirements |

-Class Ir – Reusable low risk non-invasive surgical medical devices | Non invasive instruments such as clamps, clips, drills, scissors, saws | Assesses aspects related to device reuse, including cleaning, disinfection, sterilization, maintenance, functional testing, and the associated instructions for use |
+MDR Class Ir – Reusable low risk surgical invasive medical devices | Non invasive instruments such as resuable clamps, clips, drills, scissors, saws | Assesses aspects related to device reuse, including cleaning, disinfection, sterilization, maintenance, functional testing, and the associated instructions for use |

-Class IIa – Medium risk medical devices | Pelvic floor muscle trainers, most Medical Device Software (MDSW) | Certifying the technical file and the quality management system and issuing the EC Certificate |
+MDR Class IIa – Medium risk medical devices | Pelvic floor muscle trainers, most Medical Device Software (MDSW) | Assessment according to the conformity procedure |

-Class IIb – Medium to high risk medical devices | Blood bags, urethral stents, dental implants, penile implants | Certifying the technical file and the quality management system and issuing the EC Certificate |
+MDR Class IIb – Medium to high risk medical devices | Blood bags, urethral stents, dental implants, penile implants | Assessment according to the conformity procedure |

-Class III – High risk medical devices | Prosthetic heart valves, cardiovascular sutures, breast implants, breast tissue expanders | Certifying the technical file and the quality management system and issuing the EC Certificate |
+MDR Class III – High risk medical devices | Prosthetic heart valves, cardiovascular sutures, breast implants, breast tissue expanders | Assessment according to the conformity procedure |

 How can I start the CE marking process for Medical Devices?

-If you’re not only looking for a medical device CE marking, it is also possible to let us obtain a CE marking for electrical equipment for your company.
-We can also help you with all your questions about the MDR article 10.
+If you’re not only looking for medical device CE marking, it is also possible to assist with the CE marking for electrical equipment of your company.

 Check out our services